techielins/CICDPipeline/jenkins-k8s/README.md

 $ sudo amazon-linux-extras enable java-openjdk11

-$ sudo yum clean metadata && sudo yum install java-openjdk11
+$ sudo amazon-linux-extras install java-openjdk11

 * Add the Jenkins the repository using the command below: